GiantPanda0090/devcor3/m5/README.md

 `https://elk-docker.readthedocs.io/`

 Assuming you've already installed `docker` and `docker-compose`, use `sudo docker-compose up` to deploy the stack.
-Then, run the Python script using `python telemetry.py` to use dial-in model-driven telemetry (MDT) to the target router.
+You can use the Bash scripts in `setup/` to assist with the Docker installation.
-Note: URLs and credentials may change over time.
+Those are the same scripts from a previous course.
+Next, run the Python script using `python telemetry.py` to use dial-in model-driven telemetry (MDT) to the target router.
+Be sure to update the ELK DNS name or IP address to suit your environment.

 ## Making a Dashboard
 Follow these steps to create the two dashboards used in the demo.